laravel/docs/database-testing.md

 <a name="factory-states"></a>
 ### Factory States

 State manipulation methods allow you to define discrete modifications that can be applied to your model factories in any combination.
-For example, your `User` model might have a `delinquent` state that modifies one of its default attribute values.
+For example, your `User` model might have a `suspended` state that modifies one of its default attribute values.
 You may define your state transformations using the base factory's `state` method.
 You may name your state method anything you like.
 After all, it's just a typical PHP method:

     /**
-     * Indicate that the user is delinquent.
+     * Indicate that the user is suspended.
      *
      * @return \Illuminate\Database\Eloquent\Factories\Factory
      */
-    public function delinquent()
+    public function suspended()
     {
         return $this->state([
-            'account_status' => 'delinquent',
+            'account_status' => 'suspended',
         ]);
     }

 If your state transformation requires access to the other attributes defined by the factory, you may pass a callback to the `state` method.
 The callback will receive the array of raw attributes defined for the factory:

     /**
-     * Indicate that the user is delinquent.
+     * Indicate that the user is suspended.
      *
      * @return \Illuminate\Database\Eloquent\Factories\Factory
      */
-    public function delinquent()
+    public function suspended()
     {
         return $this->state(function (array $attributes) {
             return [
-                'account_status' => 'delinquent',
+                'account_status' => 'suspended',
             ];
         });
     }